MediaWorks New Zealand: Confidentiality and trust

 On 10 March 2016 a reporter for MediaWorks broke embargo and leaked sensitive information about a 25 basis point cut by the Reserve Bank to the Official Cash Rate (OCR).
-MediaWorks conducted their own investigation to the leak, and followed up with an apology from CEO Mark Weldon (former head of the New Zealand Stock exchange), although Weldon stopped short of naming the reporters involved.
-As a result of the loss of trust with the media, the Reserve Bank has elected to discontinue the media lockup prior to future releases of the OCR.
+MediaWorks conducted their own investigation of the leak, and followed up with an apology from CEO Mark Weldon (former head of the New Zealand Stock Exchange), although Weldon stopped short of naming the reporters involved.
+As a result of the loss of trust with the media, the Reserve Bank has elected to discontinue the media lock-up prior to future releases of the OCR.